Cloud Computing Services

 Red Cloud is a subscription-based Infrastructure as a Service cloud that provides root access to virtual servers and storage on-demand.

-- Users can request instances with up to 28 cores and 192GB of RAM.
-Each instance is a virtual machine (VM) in the cloud.
-A variety of VM configurations are available
+- Users can request instances with up to 28 cores and 240GB of RAM.
+Each instance is a virtual machine (VM) that deploys in a few seconds in the cloud.
+A variety of VM configurations are available.

 - 10Gbit Ethernet interconnect throughout the cloud infrastructure and to the campus backbone for fast network access.
 There is no charge for network traffic.